A stroke is a life-threatening medical emergency that affects the brain. An aneurysm in the brain is different, but it can lead to a stroke.

 Burst aneurysms are dangerous

-The National Institute of Neurological Disorders and Stroke say that about 40 percent of people who have a burst brain aneurysm die within the first 24 hours.
+The National Institute of Neurological Disorders and Stroke (NINDS) say that about 25 percent of people who have a burst brain aneurysm die within the first 24 hours.
 In 25 percent of cases, it will be fatal 6 months due to complications.

-Survival depends on a number of factors, including age, general health, and how quickly medical care is received.
+Survival depends on a number of factors, including age, general health, and how quickly the person receives medical care.

 Stroke risk factors and prevention

-A number of risk factors are well-established to lie behind stroke.
+A number of risk factors raise the risk of a stroke.
 The biggest preventable risk factors are:

-Other risk factors are not preventable, including genetics, such as a family history of heart disease or stroke.
+There are also genetic factors, such as a family history of heart disease or stroke.
 A person cannot prevent these.

 Aneurysm risk factors and prevention

-Having both risk factors together also adds to the risk by a greater amount than simply adding together the two individual factors.
-Prevention therefore means not starting smoking, or stopping it, and controlling blood pressure.
+Having both risk factors together adds to the risk by a greater amount than simply adding together the two individual factors.

 Other risk factors that are not preventable are: